Our national investigations programme can look at safety events or risks which occurred within NHS-funded care in England after 1 April 2017.

 Our decision to investigate is based on the impact on people and services, systemic risk and learning potential.

 Assessing the impact on people is a crucial part of our process.
 It helps us to identify the most serious issues as they’ve often had the most impact.
 We’ll always look at the physical and emotional harm that might have been suffered by anyone involved.
 As a patient, family member or carer, this is something we might explore with you during our preliminary investigations.
 Insight into how this has affected you is vital to building a full picture of the severity of the issues.

-- has the issue existed over a long period time, and are concerns about that issue consistently raised
+- has the issue existed over a long period of time and are concerns about that issue consistently raised?

 We aim to put learning at the heart of everything we do.
-HSIB wants to drive positive change to improve patient safety and part of that is being able to clearly show that our investigations will produce new information about safety issues.
-We always look at whether we have a new perspective so that we can develop meaningful, influential and effective recommendations that benefit all of those working in or being for cared for by the health service.
+We want to drive positive change to improve patient safety and part of that is being able to clearly show that our investigations will produce new information about safety issues.
+We always look at whether we have a new perspective so that we can develop meaningful, influential and effective safety recommendations that benefit all of those working in or being for cared by the health service.

 We’ll always evaluate at key points during investigations to ensure they are still meeting our criteria and reflecting our main objectives and principles.